ablwr/internetgirlfriend_club/cfp.md

 - The narrative must have taken place on an internet that existed earlier than September 26, 2006.
 - Submissions should be informal (like talking to a friend), but formality (e.g. academic analysis) is okay too.
 E.g., text narratives need not be verbose -- 200 words will do, although longform submissions are also welcome.
 Just letting you know, this is chill.
+- Don't overthink it!

 ### Submission Conclusions

-Accepted submissions will be delicately wrapped in code by hand and released as volumes.
+Accepted submissions will be delicately wrapped in code by hand, decorated (if applicable) as one would a physical zine, and released as volumes.
 If selected, you will be notified upon publishing and have the right to retract.
 You own the content.

 **Privacy**: You can also submit anonymously or with a nom de plume.
 However, this makes things a little tricky when retaining ownership or if I need to ask you if everything is OK.
 You can either navigate this complexity via setting up privacy/security on your side, or by accepting that the things you submit without a return-to-sender will be accepted as open to a [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/).